-Managing third party relationships can be a labor intensive administrative task.
-Automation, however, can help you manage risk easily, while continuously monitoring the risk associated to your third parties.
+Managing third party relationships can be a labor-intensive administrative task.
+Automation, however, can help you manage risk easily, while continuously monitoring the risk associated with your third parties.

 SecurityScorecard’s Atlas uses machine learning and advanced artificial intelligence to streamline the third-party risk management process.
 Your organization can easily upload vendor responses to questionnaires.
 Atlas compares their answers to previous questionnaires and the platform’s analytics, immediately alerting you to any issues and recommending specific remediation.